Mk-CloudLeader/CloudMeet/Week7-Security/CSPM Vs SIEM.md

 - -----------------------------------------------------------------

 Use case 1: Integrated SIEM tool, i.e. ArcSight with AWS Cloudwatch events.

-Use case2: Integrated SIEM tool, i.e Rapid7 with AWS Audit log achieved a/c that was centralized account to keep all cloud trail logs from multiple AWS a/c Control tower (Organization)
+Use case2: Integrated SIEM tool, i.e Rapid7 with AWS Audit log achieved a/c that was centralized account to keep all cloud trail logs from multiple AWS a/c Control tower (Organization).

-Use Case 3: Integrated multiple AWS services with Security Hub Use Case 4: Wiz is used for CSPM
+Use Case 3: Integrated multiple AWS services with Security Hub.

+Use Case 4: Wiz is used for CSPM